 0 Comments

-For years and years in the program of Alcoholics Anonymous, the !0th Step was an unknown land for me.
+It’s confusing, but we don’t need to be confused.
+Our literature is clear on the point, and in my experience, Centering and Welcoming Prayer both address that “exact nature”—exactly.
+Join me on January 19 to consider and discuss this vital, and compassionate, understanding of character defects. ~Jon S. For years and years in the program of Alcoholics Anonymous, the !0th Step was an unknown land for me.
 Step Nine--drama, struggle, amends, freedom, the Promises!
 Step Eleven--prayer and meditation, exploration of spirituality; loved it.

 As for Ten, well, it was apologizing when you needed to, right?
 And making a list of good deeds and bad at night.
 Or something.
 I was good at apologizing, bad at listing up my daily goods and bads.
 Mostly, I just ignored this Step.
 Then I discovered that it is 1) confusing (the Big Book and the 12 and 12 don't quite agree about it) and 2) substantial, powerful, and liberating, because it is a kind of mini-version of the whole program.
 By missing it, I was missing out on a lot.
 I'll explore this somewhat-under-appreciated Step when we get together on April 14.
 See you there. ~Jon S. What propelled me into my second Fourth Step was unbearable resentment.
 I knew